rajiv/akamai-cli-certs/README.md

     ...
     -----END CERTIFICATE-----

 The certificates are printed in PEM format, with the end-entity certificate first.
+This command defaults to showing information from production, and takes an optional `--staging` flag to display information from the certificate deployed on the staging network.

 ## Authors